-The Samsung Galaxy S10 can auto-rotate to show a screen sideways or full-length standard mode.
+The Samsung Galaxy S10 can auto-rotate to show a screen sideways or in full-length standard mode.

-Samsung labels it Portrait mode when off and Auto Rotate when on.
+Samsung labels the option Portrait mode when off and Auto Rotate when on.

 When enabled, web browsers and most apps will auto-rotate, such as when reading text on the screen or watching a video on an app.

 How To Auto Rotate the Samsung Galaxy S10

 - Pull down from the top of the screen, which will display a menu.

 - Press the Auto Rotate Portrait mode Icon.

 - When the icon is highlighted blue, it is on; when not highlighted, it is off.